NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 There are some caveats:

+First, you must tolerate the fact that the the radio channel you are using is a shared resource (it's the same RF range as WiFi).
+This means you may pick up data that is not yours, so you must be able to tell which packets are meant for you and which aren't.

-First, you should include a “magic number” in your command struct so you can make sure you are getting commands from your remote and not some other random data or packets from another team (we may have more teams than channels).
+One way to do this is to include a “magic number” in your command struct so you can make sure you are getting commands from your remote and not some other random data or packets from another team or noise.
 If you want to be more careful, you can include a checksum as well.
 For instance, the last entry in the struct could hold the `XOR` of all the other words in the struct.
 If they don’t match, it’s a packet from somewhere else.